panaverse/panaverse.github.io/README.md

 ### Assignment 3:

-Build a 3D Donut using Blender as shown in these [video tutorials](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD).
+Build a 3D Donut using Blender 3 as shown in these [video tutorials](https://www.youtube.com/playlist?list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD).

 ### Assignment 4:

-Build a 3D Sword in the Stone using Blender as shown in these [video tutorials](https://www.youtube.com/watch?v=bpvh-9H8S1g)
+Build a 3D Sword in the Stone using Blender 3 as shown in these [video tutorials](https://www.youtube.com/watch?v=bpvh-9H8S1g)

+### Assignment 5:

+Build a Viking Scene using Blender 3 as shown in chapter 2 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 6:

+Modeling a Time Machine using Blender 3 as shown in chapters 3 and 4 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 7:

+Build a Modern Kitchen using Blender 3 as shown in chapters 5, 6, and 7 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 8:

+Illustrating an Alien Hero with Grease Pencil as shown in chapter 8 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 9:

+Animating an Exquisite Corpse in Grease Pencil as shown in chapter 9 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 10:

+Animating a Stylish Short with Grease Pencil as shown in chapter 10 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

+### Assignment 11:

+Create a Baby Dragon as shown in chapters 11, 12, 13, 14, and 15 of the Book [Blender by Example 2nd Edition](https://www.packtpub.com/product/blender-3d-by-example-second-edition/9781789612561)

 ## Learning Smart Contract Development with Solidity for Metaverse Economy